garyblankenship/gibbet-hill/story.md

 on his way from Portsmouth was murdered.

-But not the stone only was of interest; for by it were three figures which would have arrested at- tention anywhere.
+But not the stone only was of interest; for by it were three figures which would have arrested attention anywhere.
 They were only children, but of types that were not common.
 Two were young
-Indian girls of an age which by the slower de- velopment of English girlhood would be about some thirteen or fourteen years; being, however, of Eastern birth, they were probably much younger.
+Indian girls of an age which by the slower development of English girlhood would be about some thirteen or fourteen years; being, however, of Eastern birth, they were probably much younger.
 They stood